Heydon/inclusive-design-checklist/README.md

 - [ ] Do not mark up subheadings / straplines with separate heading elements
 - [ ] Ensure calls to action are consistently labeled, and easily translatable to other languages
 - [ ] Avoid images of text — text that cannot be translated, selected, or understood by assistive tech
+- [ ] Provide a print stylesheet (single column, with interactive content hidden)